Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

 \begin{definition}[Time Change] Define the process $(A_N(t))$ by

 and its associated inverse function as

-\end{definition} The instants of jump of $(A_N(t))$ correspond to the case when $(Y^N_2(t))$ could switch from $1$ to $0$ for the dynamic of $(X^N_2(t))$ and the size of the jump is the duration of time when $(X^N_2(t))$ stays at $0$, its distribution is exponential with parameter $\kappa_0$.
+\end{definition} The instants of jump of $(A_N(t))$ are the instants when $(Y^N_2(t))$ can switch from $1$ to $0$ for the dynamic of $(X^N_2(t))$ and the size of the jump is the duration of time when $(X^N_2(t))$ stays at $0$, its distribution is exponential with parameter $\kappa_0$.